smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 The widget screen is a small screen type to provide quick information and softbuttons.
 Depending on the app policies, apps can create widgets from any HMI level as allowed by policies (e.g. from HMI_NONE or BACKGROUND).
 Once the widget is activated by the HMI, apps can send `Show` or `SetDisplayLayout` to add content (text and soft buttons) to that widget.
 The RPCs sent to the widget follow same policies according to the widget's HMI level.

 Just like push notifications (`Alert` from `HMI_BACKGROUND`), widgets should have effect to the HMI level of the app's main screen in case of `STEAL_FOCUS` soft buttons.
 If a user taps on a soft button in the widget with `.systemAction = STEAL_FOCUS`, the app's main screen should be activated by the HMI and therefore become HMI_FULL.

+#### Screens and `AppHMIType`

+Specifying an HMI type allows an app to create a screen related to one or multiple HMI types.
+As an example if a `MEDIA` app becomes active, this app becomes audible and is allowed to play audio.
+Actions such as skip or play/pause will be directed to this active media app.
+In case of widgets, the system can provide a single "media" widget will acts as a placeholder for the active media app.
+The default main screen, which is pre-created during app registration, will be created based on the HMI types specified in the app registration request.
+It is only allowed to have one screen per screen type and per HMI type. this means that a media app can only have a single MEDIA main screen and a single MEDIA widget.
+If the app requests a second screen of the same screen and HMI type, the response will be rejected with the result "INVALID_DATA".

+Still the app can create widgets omitting this parameter or with specifying the default HMI type.
+Those widgets would be available to the user independent of the HMI type.

 #### PredefinedScreens